AlhaidariAziz/redo_NAViEPI/README.md

 # The re-implementation of JETS-NAViEPI code includes 2 mini forked modification as below:

-1. The hyper parameters are exposed in reproducibility\augmented_scripts\reco_V02.py.
+1. The hyper parameters are exposed in reproducibility\augmented_scripts\reco_V02.py.(rename it and repalce the original script "reco.py" in Scripts\)
-2. The Coil-wise forwarder model implementation has been added in reproducibility\Scripts\app_v02.py within "HighDimensionalRecon"class in (Sigpy.mri.App) with additional parameter "coil_batch_size" defined.</br>
+2. The Coil-wise forwarder model implementation has been added in reproducibility\Scripts\app_v02.py within "HighDimensionalRecon"class in (Sigpy.mri.App) with additional parameter "coil_batch_size" defined. (rename it and repalce the original script "Sigpy.mri.app" in the installed sigpy package)</br>
 </br>
-The upper two modifications can be found in reproducibility\augmented_scripts\, you need to rename them, then repalce the original scripts in Scripts\ folder with these augmented scripts.

 # Reproducibility on NHR@FAU
 1. The enviroment file is uploaded to reproducibility\HPC_environment.